 Surviving and thriving over the long haul doesn’t happen by chance.
 To keep growing and maintain profitability companies have to change and adapt many times over the years in response to shifting market dynamics and internal business challenges.

 Our client is a regional dealer of heavy equipment with a headquarters and seven satellite facilities that support sales and service.
-In 2018, revenues were growing and the company was profitable.
+Revenues were growing and the company was profitable.
 But some key metrics were trending in the wrong direction.

 - Profitability in the service department—typically a significant driver of earnings for any equipment dealer—had fallen into negative territory.